 - The early bird bird catches the worm - wake up early.
 You will increase your chances of spotting hyenas, lions, leopards and other wildlife if you’re among the first in the park (7 AM).

-- Build in some variation in your itineary.
+- Build in some variation in your itinerary.
 If you drive from one safari park to the next, you are spending a lot of time in your car, either traveling to your next destination or game driving.
+Settle in at your lodge and simply enjoy the surroundings and the facilities.
 Allow for activities to stretch your legs, such as walking, hiking, cycling our strolling around in villages.
 Check our Guide on best hikes in Uganda for inspiration.